Dubai diversifies with push into diamonds

 "Eventually, that's one of the aims.
 Dubai will try to do as much of the diamond processing as possible," said DMCC business director James Bernard.

-The DMCC has a diamond boiling center, which removes dirt and trace materials from the gemstones, and a light jewelry manufacturing center.
-But some traders think bypassing Mumbai, which processes seven in every 10 of the world's diamonds, will not be possible on a mass scale because of labor costs.
+The DMCC has a diamond boiling centre, which removes dirt and trace materials from the gemstones, and a light jewellery manufacturing center.
+But some traders think bypassing Mumbai, which processes seven in every 10 of the world's diamonds, will not be possible on a mass scale because of labour costs.

-"Manufacturing diamonds needs different skills and a labor force, and the labor which is in India is more economical," said Amit Dhamani, chief executive of Dubai-based jeweller Dhamani.
+"Manufacturing diamonds needs different skills and a labour force, and the labour which is in India is more economical," said Amit Dhamani, chief executive of Dubai-based jeweller Dhamani.

 Economy Minister Mansouri was adamant that Dubai could incorporate manufacturing into its diamond industry.